 The SELECT statement, unlike INSERT, UPDATE, and DELETE statements, does not modify the data in a database.
 It simply queries the data.
 Whereas only one user at a time can modify data, multiple users can query or select the data concurrently.
-For more information about statements that modify data, see Appendix 6, "Modifying Data."
+For more information about statements that modify data, see Chapter 6, "Modifying Data," on page 6-1.
 The syntax descriptions of the INSERT, UPDATE, and DELETE statements appear in the IBM Informix Guide to SQL: Syntax.